steemit/devportal/_community/steemdata.md

 ---
-title: SteemMongo
+title: MongoDB
 position: 3
 ---

-Steem Data/Mongo provides searchable data from the steem blockchain.
-This project is a document-based MongoDB service.
+SteemData helps developers and researchers build better STEEM applications.
+We parse the STEEM blockchain for you, and provide the data as a fast and convenient MongoDB service.

+SteemData provides public MongoDB database, as well as HTTP API endpoints.

 **Homepage** - [https://steemdata.com/](https://steemdata.com/)